wegowise/heroku-rds/README.md

 * rds:import - load a local database dump into the remote database
 * rds:push - export a local database into the remote database
-* Automatic ingress access and revocation around commands - RDS may be too slow to do this in a reasonable way, though.

 ### Lower priority